mindspore-ai/mindspore/model_zoo/official/recommend/wide_and_deep/README.md

   --keep_prob                         The keep rate in dropout layer.(Default:1.0) --dropout_flag                      Enable dropout.(Default:0)
   --output_path                       Deprecated
-  --ckpt_path                         The location of the checkpoint file.(Defalut:./checkpoints/) --eval_file_name                    Eval output file.(Default:eval.og)
+  --ckpt_path                         The location of the checkpoint file.
+If the checkpoint file
+                                      is a slice of weight, multiple checkpoint files need to be transferred.
+Use ';' to separate them and sort them in sequence like "./checkpoints/0.ckpt;./checkpoints/1.ckpt".
+                                      (Defalut:./checkpoints/)
+  --eval_file_name                    Eval output file.(Default:eval.og)
   --loss_file_name                    Loss output file.(Default:loss.log)
   --host_device_mix                   Enable host device mode or not.(Default:0)